Negotiations with Azerbaijan President Ilham Aliyev

 He is convinced that his ongoing official visit will give another opportunity to review and analyze the bilateral cooperation over the recent period, and to discuss cooperation prospects for the future.
 “I am convinced that we will take important decisions today,” he said.
-Ilham Aliyev invited Alexander Lukashenko to come to Azerbaijan on an official visit.
+Ilham Aliyev invited Aleksandr Lukashenko to come to Azerbaijan on an official visit.

 At the negotiations in the extended format the Belarusian President remarked that Azerbaijan has always been a reliable strategic partner for Belarus.
 “We highly value our friendship and are ready to assist the promotion of Azerbaijan’s interests in the center of Europe,” the Belarusian leader said.

-Alexander Lukashenko emphasized that there are no closed issues in the bilateral relations.
+Aleksandr Lukashenko emphasized that there are no closed issues in the bilateral relations.
 “We have never cooperated against third countries.
 We do our utmost for the benefit of our peoples.
 There have never been closed issues in our cooperation.
 We are sincere and open to the whole world,” the President said.

 The head of state noted that over a quarter of a century since the establishment of diplomatic relations, the dialogue between the countries has acquired a strategic character.
 “High level of interstate trust is not accidental.
 It is based on long-standing traditions of friendship between the Belarusian and Azerbaijani peoples.
 This enables us to discuss even the most complex issues in a constructive atmosphere,” the Belarusian leader said.

-Belarus seeks systemic and long-term cooperation in trade and economic areas, Alexander Lukashenko said.
+Belarus seeks systemic and long-term cooperation in trade and economic areas, Aleksandr Lukashenko said.
 “The trade with Azerbaijan has been gaining positive dynamics recently.
 Yet it is still far from being optimal.
 This is what we talked about a lot today.
 We see the potential for increasing it,” he stressed.

 The Belarusian head of state remarked that the countries have laid a foundation for broad industrial cooperation.
 “A good example of this work was demonstrated by the Belarusian machine-building flagships, MTZ and MAZ, and Ganja Auto Plant.
 More than 10,000 tractors and 3,500 automotive vehicles have been already assembled in Ganja.
-Today we are prepared to begin a new stage of cooperation - joint advancement to the markers of third countries,” Alexander Lukashenko said.
+Today we are prepared to begin a new stage of cooperation - joint advancement to the markers of third countries,” Aleksandr Lukashenko said.

 In his words, the project to manufacture tractors in Turkey with the participation of the Minsk and Ganja plants is in the pipeline.
 “Such initiatives are the thing of the future, and they should be in the spotlight,” the Belarusian leader is convinced.

 According to the President, there are also good prospects in such industries as the delivery and assembly of electric buses, elevators, grain harvesters and other agricultural equipment in Azerbaijan.
 “We expect that sooner or later you will stop using American and German harvesters.
 We know how it goes: when a harvester is broken you need to pay as much for spare parts and other stuff.
 Therefore, some time ago we decided to manufacture our own harvesters, and the decision was right.
 I think that we will win in this sector.
-So we are ready to set up a joint venture to produce this equipment in Azerbaijan and even focus on third countries,” Alexander Lukashenko said.
+So we are ready to set up a joint venture to produce this equipment in Azerbaijan and even focus on third countries,” Aleksandr Lukashenko said.